traits-ts/stdlib/README.md

 configuration with it again.
 You can change the configuration with the method `$configure` by passing any subset (aka a "deep partial") of `T` and this way "merge" your changes into the configuration.
+Apply a *Configurable* for incrementally changing a configuration.

 ```ts
 import { derive }       from "@rse/traits"